textiles-lab/autoknit/README.md

 Command line flags for maek include:
 - `-j8` run with 8 compilation jobs in parallel.
 Adjust the number to suit your machine.
 Defaults to number of cores + 1.
 - `-q` quit on first error
+- Specifically, `node Maekfile.js -j1 -q` is useful when you want to work on one error at a time during development!

 Note that maek is a small build system, entirely contained in [Maekfile.js](Maekfile.js).
 You can read the file to see more about command line options or to see how the build is structured.